 Family member: Your plans for the holidays will not work for us this year.
 What if we make plans for another time this year?

 It can take some effort to think about questions to ask.
 It may be helpful to write down acknowledgements that you notice for yourself as well as for others and come up with follow up questions.
 Building deeper bonds in relationships takes effort.
 Many of us weren’t raised with these kinds of connections with ourselves or with others.
-We were most likely taught to say, “please” and “Thank-you”, and with practice we go those down.
-So too, with acknowledgement and question, as you practice it will come easier to you.
+As you practice it will come easier and as your children learn these skills, it will become natural for them.

 Mary shares her desire to create different possibilities for families and individuals who are looking to live a more conscious and aware lifestyle.
 BE YOU Parenting is for parents who want to BE all that they truly BE and to allow their kids the same privilege.